kiegroup/appformer/uberfire-docs/docs/security/authzPolicyStorage.md

 # Authorization Policy Storage

-The authorization policy file is stored in a file called _WEB-INF/classes/security-policy.properties_ stored under the application's WAR structure.
+The authorization policy file is a regular file called _WEB-INF/classes/security-policy.properties_ stored under the application's WAR structure.

 Here is an example of a security policy: